cornercorner

 Using the Code Generator Provider Wizard

-In this section, we use a wizard to create the stub class and layer entries necessary for beginning our integration with the Code Generator feature.
+In this section, we use a wizard to create the stub class and registration entries necessary for beginning our integration with the Code Generator feature.

 1. Right-click the project node and choose New > Other.
 In the New File dialog, choose Module Development > Code Generator, as shown below: